 For desserts, I recommend the german fruit cake (my favorite) and calamansi cheesecake with pili nut cookie crust.

-Aside from dining here, you can also buy one of their locally handcrafted bags and other products.
-These are a pride of Tabaco City — beautiful and export quality.
+Aside from dining, you can also buy one of their locally handcrafted bags and other products.
+These items are a source of pride for Tabaco City — they are beautiful and export quality.

 Contact: Cafe Molave – Facebook